Business Rates Exemptions and Reliefs

 - Vacant due to crown action

-Property kept vacant due to action by the crown or local authority is exempt.
-This would generally cover instances such as a compulsory purchase scheme
+Properties that are kept vacant by the crown or by a local authority are also exempt.
+This generally covers instances such as a compulsory purchase scheme.

 - Industrial exemption